madmickstar/polo_trader/README.md

 `polo_trader` is a tool for automating trades on the Poloniex Exchange.
-The script trades between two different crypto pairs via a crypto fiat when the difference in purchase prices, hits a user controlled trading ratio.
+The script trades between two different crypto pairs via a crypto fiat when the difference in purchase prices, hits a user controlled trading ratio/threshold.
 The script continuously trades back and forth between the two crypto pairs, every time the trading threshold is hit.

 Polo Trader features
 --------------------